0abc/0abc-a23/readme.md

 * damage variance: instead of a fixed amount of damage, attack damage now varies from 50% to 150% of the defined value
 * units should be able to have a garrison size greater than 1 (similar to population); e.g. cavalry occupies two garrison slots, elephants six
 * resource variance: resource suppliers now start with a random amount between `<ResourceSupply/Min>` and `<ResourceSupply/Max>`.
+* resource consumption for attacks; e.g. everytime a stone-thrower shoots, you pay 1 stone
 * elevation bonus is taken into account for attack range visualization
 * elevation bonus applies to vision range as well
 * different ranged attacks for different garrisoned units (e.g. archers, javelineers, and stone-throwers on quinqueremes)